What’s the difference between your EIN and your D‑U‑N‑S Number? Knowing can help you grow your business.

 Here’s how getting a D‑U‑N‑S Number can benefit manufacturers, suppliers, and construction business owners, specifically:

 The D‑U‑N‑S Number for Manufacturers

 Since manufacturers work with other businesses, it can be important for them to convey their credibility to partners and potential partners.
-Manufacturers can benefit from building their business credit because:
+Manufacturers may benefit from their business credit file because:

 - They make goods for other companies and will be counted on by those companies to deliver what they have promised.
-A good business credit profile can help convey a manufacturer’s capabilities to a potential partner.
+Their business credit profile may help convey a manufacturer’s capabilities to a potential partner.

-- When signing contracts with other businesses, manufacturers will want to get good terms.
-If a manufacturer has an incomplete business credit report or has out-of-date information, it may not get the best terms or conditions (this can be true of bank loans as well).
+- They will want to get good terms when signing contracts with other businesses.
+If a manufacturer’s business credit report isn’t up to date, they may not get the best terms or conditions (this can be true of bank loans as well).

 - A manufacturer may have opportunities to grow its business by winning more contracts or getting funding, and it can use its solid business credit profile to help accomplish that.

 Suppliers can benefit from having a D-U-N-S Number in many of the same ways that manufacturers can.
 Suppliers sell goods to wholesalers and retailers, government agencies, and other companies.
 The benefits of potentially building business credit with a D-U-N-S Number can be huge for suppliers:

 - Many retailers, especially big-box retailers, require their suppliers to have a D‑U‑N‑S Number.
 Walmart is a good example.
 Monitoring your business credit profile and keeping it up to date may help you influence your supplier score to match what some retailers may require.

 - Even companies that don’t require a specific supplier score may still be using suppliers’ business credit reports to help them make decisions.